Memory conformity: Confidence (or lack thereof)

-An individual is more likely to conform their memories to another's if the individual is uncertain about the accuracy of his or her own recall.
+An individual is more likely to conform their memories to another person's if the individual is uncertain about the accuracy of their own recall.
 Confidence plays an important role in uncertainty: people who are less confident are more likely to conform to the reports of others whom they suspect of having a better memory.
 This effect was demonstrated in a study that involved showing pairs of participants a set of photographs of a crime.
 Some photos contained images of an accomplice, while others did not.
 Immediately after seeing these photographs, participants were asked about the presence of an accomplice in the photographs, as well as their level of confidence in their reports.
 Initial reports were highly accurate, but after being placed in pairs where each person had seen a slightly different photograph, this pattern changed.
 Seventy-five percent of the pairs exhibited memory conformity, with one half of the dyad conforming to the other.
 In almost every case, the less confident person in the pair accepted the more confident person's memory as the correct one.

 Internal confidence at the time of memory encoding also affects general social confidence levels.
 An individual's reliance on another person's memory is constantly changing as the initial encoder takes into account the conditions under which he/she first perceived the event, as well as the conditions (or believed conditions) under which another individual perceived that event.
 One study showed that levels of memory conformity between individuals varied based on confidence in the comparative quality of initial viewing conditions.
 Study participants who thought that they had had less time to view a scene than did another individual were much more likely to conform to that individual's report of an event, while participants who believed their initial viewing window to be longer were less likely to conform.